 That’s a discussion we should have over coffee sometime. 🙂

 The short answer is that you might not.
 If what you need help with is easily replicated, has only one way to be done, is simple to describe, and requires no collaboration, you might do well with offshoring.
 People in those call centers tend to be quick and amazingly polite.

 But if you need someone to closely collaborate with, someone who is a better creator than replicator, someone whose cultural use of the English language is more like your own, someone who has the ability to pick up on nuances in language and para-verbal cues, and if you want to be governed by the same laws, you want to work with a North American VA.
-And if you’re doing that, why wouldn’t you want to work with an AssistU VA?
+And if some or all of that is true, why wouldn’t you want to work with an AssistU VA?

 Does working with a AssistU VA work better for any particular type of person or professional?